-Xenoestrogens are environmental estrogens that have the ability to change the rate at which estrogen is broken down by the body and it can also mimic natural estrogen and bind to its receptors.
-Both of these scenarios will result in an overabundance of estrogen and an increase in the overall effects that it has on the body and will lead to the symptoms of hormonal imbalance.
-When this foreign estrogen combines with natural estrogen, this can create a situation known as “estrogen dominance.”
-Some of the negative effects can include early-onset puberty, infertility issues, miscarriages, decreased sperm counts, mood swings, headaches, foggy thinking, fatigue, sleep disturbances, hot flashes, digestive issues, gynecomastia (which is the development of breasts in males), estrogen-fueled breast cancers, as well as prostate and testicular cancers in men.
+Estrogen, like every hormone that is produced in the body, is a much needed chemical messenger that transports a signal from one cell to another.
+Xenoestrogens are man-made chemicals that have the ability to change the rate at which natural estrogen is broken down by the body and can mimic naturally produced estrogen and bind to its receptors.
+Both of these scenarios can result in an overabundance of estrogen and an increase in the overall effects that it has on the body and can lead to hormonal imbalance.

 How to balance your hormones naturally.

-Reduce your exposure to the xenoestrogens that are playing a large role in the development of hormone related cancers, endometriosis, and ovarian cysts.
+Begin by reducing your exposure to the xenoestrogens that are playing a large role in the development of hormone related cancers, endometriosis, and ovarian cysts.

 - Stay hydrated by drinking a minimum 1/2 ounce of purified water for every pound of body weight in order to help the body to flush away the excess estrogens and toxins.

 Supplements that can help to balance the hormones naturally

 - Adequate iodine supplementation helps the body to produce the hormones that it needs in the proper ratios.
 Consider taking a quality iodine solution can help.
 Many things can interfere with iodine absorption, some of these include goitrogens, glutens, fluoride, bromide, pesticides, and viral infections.
 Read more about iodine here.

 - Black Raspberry Powder has been shown to mitigate estrogen fed tumors in animal models.
 Link to study